Lon-the-ham/MDM_Bot/README.md

 > guild_id = `server ID`
 >
 > bot_channel_id = `channel ID`
+>
+> reboot = none

 where you insert the IDs and the token you wrote down earlier.
 The prefix can be any command prefix of your choice, we personally use a hyphen.
 The bot_instance number is only really important if you want to host this on multiple devices, just choose "1" for the first device, "2" for the second (if there is one) and so on.
+For reboot you can just put "none" for now (or leave this line out entirely), we will come back to this later.

 If everything is set in place changing directory (e.g. with `cd home/bots/MDM_Bot/`) to the folder containing `mdmbot.py` you should be able to start the bot locally by using the command